Fractal structure of multipartite entanglement in monitored quantum circuits: Fractal Structures

 We emphasize that the fractals we see here are \textit{approximate} physical fractals and not exact mathematical fractals.
 An exact mathematical fractal would show the same structure at arbitrarily small and large scales.
 In our case, the smallest physical scale we have is a single qubit.
 Our finite system size limits the largest possible scale.
 Thus, for system size $L = 240$, our box sizes can cover only a few powers of $2$ ranging from $b=2$ to $b=20$.
 In this intermediate size regime, the ensemble averaged largest cluster of entangled qubits is well described as a fractal object.
 While we believe that this behavior will extend to the thermodynamic limit, it is possible that we are observing a finite size effect which would not be present in numerical experiments on larger systems.
+For the moderately large system sizes we have studied with open boundary conditions, we do not expect any significant edge effects in our results.